-Job placement: The Career Outcomes Report provides us with a better understanding of the careers students go into and their average potential income.
+Job placement: The Career Outcomes Report provides us with a better understanding of the careers students go into and their average potential income for recent graduates.
 A significant number of PLSC students who responded to that survey are in graduate school, law school, or employed in various sectors.
-However, we are working to develop a successful mechanism to track as many of our alums and their job placements as possible.
-We have also been strengthening our relationship with the Alumni Association.
+In the summer of 2024, we conducted an online survey that provided career information on roughly one-third of our graduates

-Changes to Degree Program Made or Planned Based on the Results
+Changes to Degree Program Made Based on the Results